pytoolz/toolz/doc/source/parallelism.rst

 This smooth transition is possible because

-1. The ``map`` abstraction is minimal and thus powerful.
-This transformation would not be so easy if we had written our code with a for loop or list comprehension
+1. The ``map`` abstraction is a simple function call and so can be replaced.
+    This transformation would be difficult if we had written our code with a for loop or list comprehension
-2. Our operation ``wordcount`` was built separately from the parallel solution.
+2. The operation ``wordcount`` is weparate from the parallel solution.
-3. Our task is embarrassingly parallel, needing only a very simple parallel strategy.
-Fortunately this situation is quite common.
+3. The task is embarrassingly parallel, needing only a very simple parallel strategy.
+Fortunately this is the common case.

 Parallel Algorithms